 OSHA may even drop by a job site or facility and ask, “Who is Competent to rig that load?
+Who is Competent to operate that crane?
 What determinations have you made to make them competent?”
 Can you identify your competent riggers—do you have evidence to show they meet your requirements?

 Trying to keep track of all of this can make your head spin.
 For this article, we consulted with some of the most senior-level employees at Mazzella Companies, who have 20-30+ years of experience in the lifting and rigging industry.
 Our goal for this article is to: